cybozu-go/well/DESIGN.md

 A naive idea is to use `Go()` to start goroutines for every accepted connections.
-However, since `Go()` acquires a package global mutex, this idea would limit concurrency of the server.
+However, since `Go()` acquires a package global mutex, such an implementation would limit concurrency of the server.

 In order to implement high performance servers, the server should manage all goroutines started by the server by itself.
-The framework provides such an implementation.
+The framework provides `Server` as a generic implementation of such servers.

 HTTP Server
 -----------